lifemikey/objectstorage-swift/archive-your-data-using-softlayer-object-storage-and-netapp-altavault.md

 - Make sure that your environment consists of a single ESXi host that is managed by a vCenter server within a {{site.data.keyword.BluSoftlayer}} VSI or matches the [Advanced Single-Site VMware Reference Architecture ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://{DomainName}/docs/infrastructure/virtualization/advanced-single-site-vmware-reference-architecturesoftlayer.html){:new_window}.
 - Obtained a copy of AltaVault Virtual Appliance (in OVA format) and it resides on the utility server (which was provisioned when you were setting up the previously mentioned VMware environment).
 Contact your NetApp representative for this appliance, or download a 90-day trial version on NetApp’s AltaVault website.
 - Available existing vSphere ESXi 5.5 environment @ {{site.data.keyword.BluSoftlayer}} with the minimum CPU, memory, and disk space for the AltaVault appliance.
-If you're using the trial version, the requirements are four vCPU, 24 GB of memory and up to 8 TB of disk space.
+If you're using the trial version, the requirements are 4 vCPU, 24 GB of memory and up to 8 TB of disk space.
 - Available 2x10Gbps NICs, which are recommended within the vSphere environment.
 - Define two networks – replication and data access – within the vSphere environment in addition to the NICs.
 The replication network cannot be assigned to the same network as the data access network because it might create a loop.
-Preventing a loop is handled by ordering an additional portable IP block and is covered in the next step.
+Preventing a loop is handled by ordering an extra portable IP block and is covered in the next step.
 - Acquire the credentials that are used for {{site.data.keyword.BluSoftlayer}} {{site.data.keyword.objectstorageshort}}, including the {{site.data.keyword.BluSoftlayer}} user name, {{site.data.keyword.BluSoftlayer}} {{site.data.keyword.objectstorageshort}} user name, and the API key associated with the {{site.data.keyword.BluSoftlayer}} user name.
 - Knowledge of VMware Sphere terminology and administering vSphere ESXi environments.
 This knowledge includes, but is not limited to, use of the vSphere web client, vSphere client, and assignment of hardware resources such as networking and storage.
 - Turn off the on-premises AltaVault appliance, or Suspend Replication by using the **Replication > Storage > Cloud Settings** page.
 The on-premises AltaVault appliance cannot be actively replicating data or connected to thebucket that you are going to use to access the archive in {{site.data.keyword.BluSoftlayer}}.